 As a business owner, you should pay equal importance to plan as well as execution.
 Segregate your entire business tasks into primary segments like Finance, Marketing, Operations etc. Designate eligible persons (including yourself) in-charge of the segments.
 Set your short-term and long-term goals for each segment as well as the whole organisation.
 Review them at a certain point and make necessary modifications as and when required.

 4. Spending Money On Unneeded Accounts:

 A common business mistake committed by the new entrants is ignoring the existing customers.
 Yes, this is true.
-Most of the business fails because of the poor after sales service.
+Most of the business fails because of the poor after-sales service.
 After getting a formidable start, some of the new business owners take their existing customers for granted.
-If the businesses think their customer base is intact, even if they don’t provide quality after-sale services or ignoring the customer grievances, they might be affected by a wrong perception.
+If the businesses think their customer base is intact, even if they don’t provide quality after-sale services or ignoring the customer grievances, they might be affected by the wrong perception.

 6. Not Asking For Reference:

 This is a minor yet common mistake done by the new entrepreneurs.
 Budding businesses struggle to invade markets, not because of poor advertisements or inefficient marketing, but not utilising their existing customer base as referrals to the new customers.